 A regular polygon has sides that are all the same length and angles that are all the same size.

-As with irregular polygons, the sum of the exterior angles is 360º.
-The exterior angles are all the same size; an individual angle can be calculated as:
+As with all polygons, the sum of the exterior angles is 360º.
+Each exterior angle can be calculated as:

 Similarly, an individual interior angle can be calculated from the number of sides: